Sample Chapters from

 “You all right?”

-“Uh … yeah.”
-She opened the door wide enough for him to enter, and closed and locked it as soon as he was in the room.
+“Uh… yeah.”
+She opened the door wide enough for him to enter, and closed and locked it as soon as he stepped through.

 “You’re in trouble, missy,” he said, half-comedic, half-bedroom husk, his eyes sweeping the room and coming round to face her.
 “Shit.”
 He reached a hand for her cheek, but Llew neatly side-stepped him.